-As impressive as Hoover Dam is today, it was even more so during its construction in the 1930s.
-The building of the colossal structure amounted to an engineering project that had never before been attempted.
-And at the Boulder City – Hoover Dam Museum, visitors can explore the story of the men and women who braved the isolation of the then-undeveloped southern Nevada desert to build this magnificent dam.
+Built in the 1930s, the Hoover Dam remains one of the architectural wonders of the world—a feat of technology and innovation that stands concretely as an icon of American history.
+The building of the colossal structure was an engineering project that had never before been attempted.
+And at the Boulder City/Hoover Dam Museum, visitors can explore the story of the men and women who braved the isolation of the then-undeveloped southern Nevada desert to build this magnificent dam.

-The museum offers interactive, three-dimensional exhibits and displays that describe not only the actual construction of the dam itself, but the economic and social forces surrounding the stock market crash in 1929 and the subsequent Great Depression.
-Both were driving forces behind the thousands of unemployed men and women who left their homes for the Nevada desert and the dam project, which was one of the few places in the entire country where men could find work at the time.
+The museum offers interactive exhibits and displays that describe not just the actual construction of the dam itself, but also the economic and social forces surrounding the stock market crash in 1929 and the subsequent Great Depression.
+Both were driving forces behind the thousands of unemployed men and women who left their homes for the Nevada desert and the dam project, where the prospect of steady work beckoned.